ricklindstrom/vibecraft/README.md

 - Three.js r128 (loaded from CDN)

 ## TO DO
+ - [X] Publish to a github 'page'. https://ricklindstrom.github.io/vibecraft/
+ - [X] Make a link on the readme linking to the playable page. https://ricklindstrom.github.io/vibecraft/
+ - [X] Allow jumping even if not on the ground to allow 'flying'.
+ - [ ] Make a link on the html page linking to the github page https://github.com/ricklindstrom/vibecraft
- - [ ] Make two types of water layers.
+ - [.]
+Make two types of water layers.
 Make water surface shiny.
-Aligm subsurface water layers with blocks.
+Properly aligm subsurface water layers.
- - [X] Add shadows back.
+ - [ ] Fix shadow (They only work in the orginal chunk)
  - [ ] Add detail to blocks.
- - [X] Allow jumping even if not on the ground to allow 'flying'.
  - [ ] Rotate minimap to align with direction of player.
  - [ ] Add proper smoothing to spline function.
  - [ ] Add houses.
+ - [ ] Add castles.
  - [ ] Add roads.
- - [ ] Create house buildings (L-System)?
+ - [ ] Create house building system (L-System)?
- - [ ] Add terrain rating score for home building.
+ - [ ] Add terrain rating score for home building to identify good locations for building houses.
+(Flat near water.).
  - [ ] Add cloud layer
  - [ ] Improve perlin noise function to make more natural terrain.